FOUNDATION YEAR 1

 We want you to get the most out of your weekly teaching sessions, which is protected, bleep free time.
 Therefore, please note the following guidelines, please read these guidelines in conjunction with our formal teaching policy.

 Your department has to release you for teaching.
-If, for any reason, you can not be released, then you must complete an exception report, for more information contact Tracy Pook.
+If, for any reason, you can not be released, then you must complete an exception report, for more information contact Karen Cummings.

 When you are released for teaching you must attend teaching and not use the time for personal matters.
-You are welcome to take your lunch in to the teaching session - we kindly request you give yourself time to purchase/prepare your lunch before the start of the session and take any rubbish with you.
+You are welcome to take your lunch in to the teaching session - Please make sure you give yourself time to purchase/prepare your lunch before the start of the session and take any rubbish away with you.

 It is mandatory for you to attend 60 hours of all teaching sessions available, this is an ARCP requirement - this must be made up of a minimum of 30 hours core teaching with the other 30 hours made up of additional core teaching or non-core teaching.

-If you are late or have to leave early, due to exceptional circumstances, as long as you have attended at least 50% of the session (not including the break), this will be counted towards your 60 hours.
+If you are late or have to leave early, due to exceptional circumstances, as long as you have attended at least 50% (1hr) of the session (not including the break), a min of 1hr will be counted towards your 60 hours.
 If you think you will be below the 50%, then you must exception report as non-attendance.